 Mt.
-Shuksan has it all for the aspiring mountaineer: A beautiful hike through dense forest and up into the alpine zone leads to our camp at the base of permanent snow.
-The rolling glacier terrain above camp is perfect for training in ice axe arrest, cramponing and crevasse rescue skills.
-The summit pyramid provides an opportunity to experience steeper roped snow climbing and moderate rock scrambling to the summit pinnacle.
+Shuksan has it all for the aspiring mountaineer: Either of its two main approach hikes lead through dense forest up into the alpine zone and glaciated terrain.
+It's many routes give good options for both moderate glacier climbing and steeper, moderately technical rock climbing and ice climbing.
+All of the routes have good opportunities for training in ice axe arrest, cramponing, crevasse rescue skills and technical alpine climbing.
+The spectacular summit pyramid demands steeper snow climbing or moderate rock scrambling to get to the summit pinnacle.
 Your IMG guide will take you through the training process and to the summit of Mt.
 Shuksan for a classic Northwest mountain experience.

 - 4 days, for climbers with experience following 4th class rock and moderately steep snow/ice only

 - Advanced level: North Face Route

 - 4 days, for climbers with steep snow/ice climbing and 4th class rock skills only (offered as a private climb only)

 - All Women's Climb: Mt.
 Shuksan Women's Seminar